newatoms/guides/the-content-guide/readme.md

 ## Originality & authenticity

 Good content is original.
 [Content Farms](https://en.wikipedia.org/wiki/Content_farm) are no longer wanted in these times.
 Search engines, such as Google, are getting better and better at detecting these 'clickbait sites' and these sites are not received well.
 Original content is sure to be shared more often.
-Even more so, why would you say something when it's not worth saying?
+Moreover, why would you say something when it's not worth saying?

 > You share content because you want to achieve a certain goal.
 You want it to be read, and you want the reader to learn something from it.